codex-academy/piggy-bank/readme.md

 This dApp is deployed at [http://piggybank.projectcodex.net/](http://piggybank.projectcodex.net/) and is running on the Goerli & Sepolia Ethereum TestNets.

+The `PiggyBank` smartcontract accepts deposits from blockchain users.

+It keeps track of:

+* how many deposists are made in total,
+* how many deposits each individual user made,
+* it allocates a coin to a user for each 5 deposits made.

 ## MetaMask setup

 To use the aApp install [MetaMask](https://metamask.io/) crypto wallet - you can download it [here](https://metamask.io/download/) for your browser of choice.